 Cake Revue – This program gives 4-H members the opportunity to be evaluated on their cake decorating skills.
 Participants answer judge’s questions and are required to demonstrate cake decorating techniques.
 Blue ribbon cakes are required to be brought to the Wisconsin Valley Fair for display.

 Camping Programs – Summer camping excursions are planned for 4-H members in grades K – 12th.
 Camp includes crafts, swimming, boating, sports, nature hikes, educational programs, and meeting new friends.
-Junior Camp is for youth in grades K – 4th and is held at YMCA Camp Sturtevant in June.
-Youth are welcome to being non-4-H friends to attend.
-Please print and fill out necessary forms for 2015 Junior Camp Junior Camp FORMS TO BE RETURNED.
-Camp Upham is for members in grades 4th – 7th and is held at the 4-H Upham Woods Environmental Center near Wisconsin Dells – usually in July.
+Junior Camp is for youth in grades 1 – 5th and is held at Camp Susan in July.
+Youth are welcome to bring non-4-H friends to attend.
+Please print and fill out necessary forms for 2018 Junior Camp at wi.4honline.com.
 A teen winter weekend is held in January or February along with neighboring counties for 4-H members in grades 8th – 12th.

 Clothing Revue – This program gives 4-H clothing members the opportunity to be evaluated on a garment they have constructed.
-Youth are evaluated on the fit of the garment, as well as their pose and self confidence.
-All members enrolled in the clothing project are encouraged to participate in the Clothing Revue.
+Youth are evaluated on the fit of the garment, as well as their poise and self confidence.
+All members enrolled in the Clothing project are encouraged to participate in the Clothing Revue.
 Participants must model at the Wisconsin Valley Fair.
-Up to two youth can be selected to participate in Clothing Revue at the Wisconsin State Fair.
+Youth also have the option to participate in the Clothing Revue at the Wisconsin State Fair in August.

 Demonstration Contest – This contest provides youth the opportunity to do a demonstration on a subject they feel comfortable talking about.
 This helps them develop poise and confidence in speaking before a group.
-Top winners go on to the Wisconsin State Fair.
+Youth can also participate in the event at the Wisconsin State Fair.

 Foods Revue – Entries are conference judged with food preparation and nutrition questions asked.
 Be prepared to display one food item you have prepared; recipe for the food item must be included.
 Include the menu for the entire meal.
 Table setting and centerpiece should be appropriate for the entry.
 Check out the Foods Revue guide for more information.

-Market Animal Show & Sale – This program is designed to help young people learn to raise meat animals (beef, swine, & sheep).
+Market Animal Show & Sale – This program is designed to help young people learn to raise and care for meat animals (beef, swine, & sheep).
 It is offered to 4-H and FFA members in Marathon County in grades 3 – 13.
-Those who wish to participate must enroll in the program at the mandatory family meeting in December.
+Those who wish to participate must enroll in the program at the mandatory meeting in December.
 There are strict educational requirements and standards for animals raised and sold through the program.
-The sale takes place at the Wisconsin Valley Fair.
-For more information, see the Family Focus newsletter.
+The sale takes place on Saturday of the Wisconsin Valley Fair.

 Wisconsin Valley Fair – The fair gives 4-H members a chance to display articles they made and worked on in their 4-H project during the year.
 At the fair, members will receive an evaluation from judges on their efforts, receive premiums, meet new friends, and share new ideas.
 Members need to sign up for projects during fall registration process.
 They may change their project selection up to March 1st.